Skip to main content

 All of our campaigning helped to put the issue to the top of the political agenda and made the government listen to our calls to unfreeze housing benefit.

-• many families won’t feel the full effect of the LHA rates going up, because they will be hit by the household benefit cap, which we call to be abolished in our general election manifesto
+• many families won’t feel the full effect of the LHA rates going up, because they will be hit by the household benefit cap, which we called to be abolished in our general election manifesto

 Other campaigns that need your support